skdejong/100DaysOfCode/log.md

 More review on Testing React Components.

-We also conducted Group Research projects and presentations on:
+We also conducted and presented Group Research projects on the following topics:
 * Breaking down a project
 * Standups and retrospectives
 * Estimation, story points, and story point poker